RMMichael/ut-reviews/README.md

 - certbot [docs](https://certbot.eff.org/docs/using.html)
 - nginx serves static files from `./frontend/dist` and we configure it to serve `/.well-known/acme-challenge/` over http port 80 to validate the server (see also `nginx.conf`)
+- assuming project is in `~/ut-reviews` and config file is in `~/letsencrypt/cli.ini`
-- `sudo cerbot certonly --webroot -w ./frontend/dist -d ut-reviews.com -d www.ut-reviews.com`
+- `sudo cerbot certonly --dry-run --config-dir ~/letsencrypt --webroot -w ~/ut-reviews/frontend/dist -d ut-reviews.com -d www.ut-reviews.com`
+- remove `--dry-run` when it works
+- `sudo certbot renew --dry-run --config-dir ~/letsencrypt` test automatic renew
+- add to `.env`: `KEY_FILE=/path/to/privkey.pem` and `CERT_FILE=/path/to/fullchain.pem`

 ## Setting up https in development (optional)
 - for development, typically test using frontend webpack dev server on `localhost:8080`